-- Employees from all eight nations would welcome AI if it simplified or automated time-consuming internal processes (64 percent), helped better balance their workload (64 percent), increased fairness in subjective decisions (62 percent), or ensured managers made better choices affecting individual employees (57 percent).
+- Employees from all eight nations would welcome AI if it simplified or automated time-consuming internal processes (64%), helped better balance their workload (64%), increased fairness in subjective decisions (62%), or ensured managers made better choices affecting individual employees (57%).

 - Workers in Mexico are most enthusiastic about AI’s benefits, while Canadian and U.S. employees are also ready to welcome the technology.
-Four out of every five survey respondents from Mexico felt AI would simplify time-consuming processes (81 percent/Mexico, 65 percent/Canada, 62 percent/U.S.) and better balance their workload (84 percent/Mexico, 64 percent/U.S., 61 percent/Canada).
+Four out of every five survey respondents from Mexico felt AI would simplify time-consuming processes (81%/Mexico, 65%/Canada, 62 %t/U.S.) and better balance their workload (84%/Mexico, 64%/U.S., 61%/Canada).